jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 +++
-title = "Thing I Learnt The Hard Way (in 30 Years of Software Development)" date = 2019-06-10
+title = "Things I Learnt The Hard Way (in 30 Years of Software Development)" date = 2019-06-10

 [taxonomies]